 - Sticky (Gluttonous) rice is a special rice type that has extra stickiness and contains event more carb then traditional white rice.

 - Cooked rice can combine with any type of dishes include fish, meat, poultry, seafood, vegetables.

 - Rice can be made into dessert when combined with milk, and honey.
 Some country even fermented cook rice into wine rice cake, rice vinegar, etc…

-- Rinse-off water from rice can be used as skin cleaner or moisturizer, so save it.
+- Rinse-off water from rice can be used as skin cleanser or moisturizer, so save it.

-- If you don’t have a rice cooker yet, instead of getting those cheap one, try the cook top, it’s harder and more effort, but the result is way better than from those cheapies.
+- If you don’t have a rice cooker yet, instead of getting those cheap ones, try the cooktop, it’s harder and more effort, but the result is way better than from those cheapies.

-- Store you uncooked rice with a cup (so you don’t have to look for one every time you cook), an empty condense milk can will do.
+- Store you uncooked rice with a cup (so you don’t have to look for one every time you cook), an empty condensed milk can will do.

 - Store raw rice in a cool, dried place, make sure to keep it free from dirt, pest, mice, etc…

 - Most, if not all, East/South East Asia consume rice in their meal every day, they have quite a bit of nutrient values while being fulfillment.
 However, white rice is a definite no-no to diabetes patient.
 They, instead consume product made from rice that has lower carb content.

 - Tea: you could also cook rice with diluted tea instead of water to enhance its scent and colors.
 This is also very good for your digestive system too.